SaaS webinars: how to run demo webinars

 Dialogue over monologue

 Webinars are one of those formats that allow for interaction.
-While one member of a SaaS team is busy presenting, others can answer some questions on a chat and steer interactions with the audience.
+While one member of a webinar SaaS team is busy presenting, others can answer some questions on a chat and steer interactions with the audience.

 Unlike many other types of content, this one ignites a unique opportunity of real-time engagement and opens up some sales possibilities.
-If your potential customers’ questions are answered in real-time, and you can also provide value via your product - as well as via one of your SaaS webinars - then the likelihood of driving the desired conversion drastically increases.
+If your potential customers’ questions are answered in real-time, and you can also provide value via your product - as well as via one of your webinars SaaS - then the likelihood of driving the desired conversion drastically increases.

 Types of demo webinars

-Depending on your goals and strategy, there are a few types of demo webinars that you can lead for your SaaS business.
+Depending on your goals and strategy, there are a few types of demo webinars that you can lead for your webinars SaaS business.

 Product demo webinars (including product updates)